alu0101240374/ull-esit-gradoii-pl.github.io/practicas/_posts/2021-03-16-gh-create-repo.md

 $ gh delete-repo tuturepo ULL-ESIT-PL-2021
 ```

-Then, after refreshing the page we get:
+Then, after issuing the command and refreshing the former page we get:

 ![]({{site.baseurl}}/assets/images/delete-repo.png)